AbdallhElzayat2020/school_management_sys_lara_12/README.md

 School management system
 ========================
-This is a school management system built with Python and Flask.
+    This is a school management system built with PHP and Laravel 12 , Mysql as DB.
 It allows users to manage students, teachers, courses, and grades.
 Features
 --------